mpneuried/media-api-client/README.md

 * **options.requestSignFn** ( `Function` ): Function to generate the signature.
 This Method should be redefined by you, because the standard Media-API signing will be IP filtered.
 So you have to tunnel it trough your own server or generate a valid signature within your server.
 For details see the `Signing` section.
 * **options.resultTemplateFn** ( `Function` ): Template Fucntion to display the File state.

-## Defaults

-It's possible to predefine all options by using the `MediaApiClient.defaults()` method.

-Usually you would use it to store the options `host`, `domain` and `accesskey` for all client instances.
-But it's possible to overwrite it with the options or html-data-attributes for every instance.

-## Components

-You can write your own sub components like:

-* `MediaApiClient.EventEmitter`: Internal event emitter.
-* `MediaApiClient.Base`: Basic class with general error handling.
-* `MediaApiClient.File`: Handling of a single file upload.
-* `MediaApiClient.FileView`: File rendering to show the process.

-by replacing and/or extend them.

 ### HTML Structure

 **complete:**